 What is a Texas LLC?

-A Texas LLC is a basic business structure that offers legal protection for your personal assets and access to tax benefits.
-LLC means limited liability company, and it allows members to separate personal and business assets without forming a corporation (and paying corporate taxes).
+A Texas LLC is an essential business structure that offers legal protection for your assets and access to tax benefits.
+LLC means limited liability company, allowing members to separate personal and business assets without forming a corporation (and paying corporate taxes).
 Creating an LLC in Texas will allow you to conduct business legally.

 The phrase “Everything is Bigger in Texas” holds true for Limited Liability Companies (LLC) seeking business opportunities in the Lone Star State.